jeipab/fslr-transformer-vs-iv3gru/preprocessing/docs/OCCLUSION_GUIDE.md

 ## Research Background

-This implementation is based on research in hand-head occlusion detection for sign language video analysis, incorporating:
+This implementation incorporates:

 - Computer vision techniques for detection
 - Temporal consistency filtering
 - Multi-region analysis for linguistic relevance
 - Conservative thresholds for production use

-The system is designed to be both accurate and reliable for sign language recognition applications.
+The system is designed to be both accurate and reliable for Filipino sign language recognition applications.